-- 67. The criteria used to consider the appropriate form of the IGD are: - a.
-Strategic fit - Proposed purpose and role are compatible with and fit within the outcome framework of the prospective agency (now and for the foreseeable future); - b.
-Compatibility of functions Compatibility of functions and activities with the prospective agency's output framework and functions.
+- 77. The criteria used to consider the appropriate form of the IGD are: - a.
+Strategic fit: Proposed purpose and role are compatible with and fit within the outcome framework of the prospective agency (now and for the foreseeable future); - b.
+Compatibility of functions: Compatibility of functions and activities with the prospective agency's output framework and functions.
 Any 'conflict of interest'?; - c.
-Compatibility of powers Compatibility of any powers required to perform functions with the prospective agency's role and mandate; - d.
-Reputation, relationships & responsiveness - Agency has trust and credibility in the particular field; strong relationships with relevant agencies, groups and individuals; responsiveness to stakeholder needs and expectations; - e.
-Special characteristics Agency has the ability to preserve/maintain any special characteristics associated with functions and objectives (e.g. fit with purpose, nature, membership and needs of particular groups; 'empathy' with stakeholders).
+Compatibility of powers: Compatibility of any powers required to perform functions with the prospective agency's role and mandate; - d.
+Reputation, relationships & responsiveness: Agency has trust and credibility in the particular field, strong relationships with relevant agencies, groups and individuals, responsiveness to stakeholder needs and expectations; - e.
+Special characteristics: Agency has the ability to preserve/maintain any special characteristics associated with functions and objectives (e.g. fit with purpose, nature, membership and needs of particular groups; 'empathy' with stakeholders).
 In this instance, these are independence and having regard to military context; - f.
-Proportionate - Form is appropriate for the scale and size of functions and powers; - g.
-People - Agency has the skills, knowledge, experience required to perform functions and achieve desired outcomes, - h.
-Culture - Agency has culture which recognises the value/contribution of the role and functions and willingness to pursue their advancement; - Processes and technology Agency has the availability of systems and processes to support the functions & objectives; capability to ensure systems are kept up to date and to ensure good practice; - Physical assets Agency has the availability and maintenance of resources for people to do the job required; and - Internal structure How effectively is the prospective agency organised e.g. would the function be at risk of being 'buried' or would it have the critical mass to flourish? - 68.
+Proportionate: Form is appropriate for the scale and size of functions and powers; - g.
+People: Agency has the skills, knowledge, experience required to perform functions and achieve desired outcomes; - h.
+Culture: Agency has a culture which recognises the value/contribution of the role and functions and willingness to pursue their advancement; - Processes and technology: Agency has the availability of systems and processes to support the functions and objectives, and the capability to ensure systems are kept up to date and to ensure good practice; - j.
+Physical assets: Agency has the availability and maintenance of resources for people to do the job required; and - k.
+Internal structure: How effectively is the prospective agency organised e.g. would the function be at risk of being 'buried' or would it have the critical mass to flourish? - 78.
 Criteria a, b, c, e, f and j have been given double weighting because they are necessary to achieving the policy outcome.